cds-snc/design-research-handbook/_pages/en/tools/equipment-for-research.md

 ### In sum
 * Use the following equipment to help you with your design research.
 * It's stored in the research listening room.
-* There is no formal check-in/check-out system.
-But if people don't return the equipment promptly, there will be.
 * Some equipment may not be set up or may be out of batteries.
 Allow time to check the equipment before you use it.

 ### Equipment